sandeep4055/mlops_specalization/README.md

 3. **Analysis:** Experiment tracking enables data scientists to analyze the results of multiple experiments to identify patterns, test hypotheses, and refine models.

 There are several tools and frameworks available for experiment tracking in ML, including open-source options like MLflow, DVC, and Neptune, as well as commercial products like Wandb, Comet, sagemaker studio, and Domino.
-These tools typically offer features like experiment versioning, visualization, and integration with other ML development tools.
+These tools typically offer features like experiment versioning, visualization, and integration with other ML development tools. we can also use text files, spread sheets.

 <h1><li> Error Analysis & Performance Auditing</li> </h1>